 1. Structured data that AI can extract cleanly — Digital Bloom’s analysis of 325K+ indexed prompts shows schema markup delivers 2-4x citation improvement.
 Not “helps a little.”
 Multiplies citation rate by 2-4x.

 2. Original research and proprietary data — Pages with original statistics get cited at 67%.
 Aggregated content?
 22%.
-That’s a 45% lift from one decision: create your own data or aggregate someone else’s.
+That’s a 45-percentage-point lift from one decision.
+Create your own data or aggregate someone else’s.

-3. Brand authority signals — The Brand Search Signal shows that brand search volume correlates with AI citation at r=0.334 — nearly 2x stronger than Domain Authority (r=0.18) — with brands over 1,000 monthly branded searches achieving 67% AI citation rate versus 18% for brands under 100 monthly searches (Fuel Online analysis of 1,000+ domains).
+3. Brand authority signals — Brand search volume correlates with AI citation at r=0.334.
+Nearly 2x stronger than Domain Authority (r=0.18).
+Brands over 1,000 monthly branded searches achieve 67% AI citation rate.
+Brands under 100 monthly searches achieve 18% (Fuel Online analysis of 1,000+ domains).

 Notice what’s missing?
 Backlinks.
 Word count.
 Keyword density.
 All the stuff SEO agencies sold you.